BrendanGasparin/100-days-of-code-2022/log.md

 1. N/A (Can't post work because of academic integrity policy.)

+### Day 16: May 26, 2022

+**Today's Progress:** Worked on edge detection filter from CS50.

+**Link(s) to work**
+1. N/A (Can't post work because of academic integrity policy.)

+**Thoughts:** Missed a day of coding, on May 25, due to family issues.
+The edge detection filter is much more complicated than the other filters and I think it might take me longer to complete.
+Extremely concerned that I will introduce tiny logic errors that I will not be able to find or fix.
+But that's the nature of programming, I guess.

 <hr />

 # 100 Days Of Code (2021) - Log